SamsungLabs/W2E/about.md

 2. Re-emerging words
 The words that have appeared at least once before the time of event detection, but show a significant rise in their frequencies at the time of detection.

-For detailed explanation about dictionaries and algorithms of W2E, please check our paper **"Cybersecurity Event Detection with New and Re-emerging Words"** *(To appear in ACM ASIACCS 2020)*
+For detailed explanation about dictionaries and algorithms of W2E, please check our paper **"[Cybersecurity Event Detection with New and Re-emerging Words](https://dl.acm.org/doi/10.1145/3320269.3384721)"** *(ACM ASIACCS 2020)*

 Dictionaries that W2E uses can be found in [GitHub](https://github.com/Samsung/W2E).